Song for Zed

 #3 Bong for Your Mom, Chris Mess. “…now you have an idea what to give the woman who gave you life this year.
 Not to mention a kickass new band in your life.
 Check out the whole EP by these Seattle glam-rockers…fronted by a creative genius who looks like a settled-down Hedwig.” – Randy Harward, CityWeekly.net, Dec.
 2016

-Chris is a Seattle native, vocalist, guitarist, and songwriter who toiled in an array of Seattle rock n’ roll, indie, and punk bands through the 1990’s and 2000’s, as leader and sideman.
+Chris is a Seattle native, vocalist, guitarist, and songwriter who toiled in an array of Seattle rock n’ roll, indie, and punk bands through the years, as leader and sideman.
 He got his live wings schlepping his battered gear across a cross-section of Seattle stages of today and yore—The Sunset Tavern, The Crocodile Cafe, The Fun House, Chop Suey, El Corazon, and defunct but fondly remembered 206 dives like The Lobo and Sit ‘n Spin.

-All was clear: Just a few years before we hit 2020, what better time to embrace the majesty of rock, the pageantry of roll—a bit of pomp to go with current circumstances.
+The thought was: what better time to embrace the majesty of rock, the pageantry of roll—a bit of pomp to go with current circumstances.
 Whatever.
 Against odds and good sense, Chris Mess was born.